 This woman is on this list not because she lives extremely sustainable.
 Maybe it’s because she lives in Enschede as well (and so her blog is in Dutch)!
 I always read her posts when they are published and I’ve literally read all posts since 2010.
-I don’t really know why I am so hooked.
+Why I am so hooked?
 I think that it is the personal and very honest touch to her blogs.
-I think it’s an inspiration to be so purely honest!
+It’s an inspiration to be so purely honest!
 I said I don’t follow her because she lives extremely green but that doesn’t mean she doesn’t do anything when it comes to sustainability.
 She has some great articles on fair fashion and vegetarian food!

 3 Nicky en Jessie via HetZeroWasteProject

 If you’re into a zero waste lifestyle, this duo of Dutch woman can’t be missed!
 These are the experts on a zero waste lifestyle in the Netherlands and I’d say ever further (and their blog is in Dutch).
 And that’s awesome!
 The more attention they get, the more attention a zero waste lifestyle gets.
 That’s a win for everybody.
 They also have their own shop, Smir.
 It’s for everything you need if you aspire to live zero waste.
 Goals!
 They also organize a month called het Plasticdieet (the plastic diet) each year.
 On the subject of zero waste these woman are very radical, but they do much more.
 They eat vegetarian and I think they don’t fly by plane either.
 Their blog is full of knowledge and DIY’s!
 These are the experts on zero waste.

 4 Lindsey via TreadingMyOwnPath